-Welcome to the My Neighborhood News Network!
-Here’s what you should know about our online network of South Snohomish County community news websites.
+Welcome to the My Neighborhood News Network.
+Here’s what you should know about our community’s longest-running, Edmonds-based online news source.

-Mission statement: Our goal is to be an online gathering place for Edmonds, Lynnwood and Mountlake Terrace.
-I’m delighted that people regularly share their ideas and opinions by commenting on stories and submitting letters to the editor.
+Mission statement: I’m delighted that people regularly share their ideas and opinions by commenting on stories and submitting letters to the editor.

 Commitment to journalism.
-I grew up during the Watergate era and was captivated by the idea that journalism could play such a key role in exposing government wrongdoing and influencing change.
 I wrote for my high school newspaper and was a journalism major/political science minor at Seattle University, after which I began working for community and small daily newspapers and a wire service.
 Journalism is an essential cornerstone to American democracy and in a small town, it connects people to their neighbors and the institutions that they value: their schools, city government and community organizations as well as activities and events.

 How to connect.
-I welcome you to connect with me and our community by commenting online.
-You can also send me an email at firstname.lastname@example.org.
-And of course, you are welcome to show your support by making a donation online or via US mail.
+I welcome you to connect with me by sending an email at firstname.lastname@example.org.
+And of course, you are welcome to show your support by making a donation online or via U.S. mail.
 Information on how to do that is located here.

 I look forward to your ideas and your feedback.